+Waste Management.
+Roads.
+Public Transportation.
+Provision of Free Basic Services and the maintenance of Indigent register.
 Water quality Water and electricity losses, sewerage spillages and electricity cut offs Theft of infrastructure assets Presence of fundable consolidated infrastructure plans.
 Spending on capital budgets Service delivery value-chain Good governance The holding of Council meetings as legislated.
-80.00.00 Conduct and discipline among councilors' The functionality of oversight structures, s79 committees, audit committees and District IGR Forums, MPACs Whether or not there has been progress following interventions over the last 3 - 5 years The existence and efficiency of anti-Corruption measures, including action taken against fraud, corruption, maladministration, and failure to fulfil statutory obligations The extent to which there is compliance with legislation and the enforcement of by laws Political stability, in-fighting, and factionalism Nature of political-administrative interface Sound Financial Journa i illaticial
+Conduct and discipline among councilors' The functionality of oversight structures, s79 committees, audit committees and District IGR Forums, MPACs Whether or not there has been progress following interventions over the last 3 - 5 years The existence and efficiency of anti-Corruption measures, including action taken against fraud, corruption, maladministration, and failure to fulfil statutory obligations The extent to which there is compliance with legislation and the enforcement of by laws Political stability, in-fighting, and factionalism Nature of political-administrative interface Sound Financial Management Submission of Annual Financial Statements The number of disclaimers in the last five years and the nature and trends of audit opinions.
+Whether the budgets are realistic and based on cash available.
+Percentage of budget spent on personnel The percentage revenue collected.
+The extent to which debt is serviced.
+The efficiency and functionality of supply chain management and political interference with supply chain management processes

-- Politicization of labour force, platforms to engage organized labour to minimize disputes and disruptions. - Resilience of key municipal systems such as billing. - Levels of experience and institutional memory.
+Building Capacity Vacancy rate.
+Realistic and affordable municipal organograms, underpinned by a service delivery model.
+Competence and qualifications of top management posts (Municipal Manager, Finance, Infrastructure Corporate Services, Community development and Development Planning).
+Politicization of labour force, platforms to engage organized labour to minimize disputes and disruptions.
+Resilience of key municipal systems such as billing.
+Levels of experience and institutional memory.